rob-otter/firepwn-tool/README.md

 - Start with a config (`src/js/config.json`), so you do not have to type the firebase config everytime (`src/js/config_example.json` is an example on how the config looks like).
 - The possibility to configure the location of the functions.
 - List or download files from cloud storage if the rules let you pass.
+- Use the tool as testing tool for development by connecting to the firebase emulators.

 ## Auth Features